The 20 Best Lithotripsy Doctors in Kansas, US

 Offers Telehealth

-Tomas Griebling is an Urologist in Kansas City, Kansas.
-Dr. Griebling is rated as an Advanced provider by MediFind in Lithotripsy.
-His top areas of expertise are Urinary Incontinence, Urinary Tract Infection (UTI), Neurogenic Bladder, Sacral Nerve Stimulation, and Cystectomy.
+Tomas Griebling is an Obstetrics and Gynecologist in Kansas City, Kansas.
+Dr. Griebling has been practicing medicine for over 35 years and is rated as an Advanced provider by MediFind in Lithotripsy.
+His top areas of expertise are Urinary Incontinence, Neurogenic Bladder, Urinary Tract Infection (UTI), Sacral Nerve Stimulation, and Cystectomy.
 Dr. Griebling is currently accepting new patients.

 Experienced in Lithotripsy